Ventura Freeway: Route description

 The Ventura Freeway runs from the Santa Barbara–Ventura county line, west of La Conchita, to the Foothill Freeway in Pasadena.
 From its terminus at the Santa Barbara county line to its intersection with the Hollywood Freeway in the southeastern San Fernando Valley (also known as the Hollywood Split), the freeway is signed as part of U.S. Route 101 (US 101).
 Afterwards, it is signed as State Route 134 (SR 134) until its eastern terminus at the Foothill Freeway (Interstate 210).
 The portion of the Ventura Freeway designated as US 101 is signed as a north–south route by the California Department of Transportation (Caltrans) despite the freeway's actual alignment being east–west.
 This is due to the fact that US 101 as a whole has an overall north–south alignment.
 The apparent inconsistency can be confusing to visitors, as the same freeway entrance can often be signed as "101 North" and "101 West."
 This is most common in the San Fernando Valley.
 Conversely, the SR 134 segment is properly signed as an east-west highway.

 From the Santa Barbara county line, US 101 travels eastward through the citrus orchards and strawberry fields of Ventura County's Oxnard Plain before ascending the short, steep Conejo Grade into the Conejo Valley.
 Continuing eastward through the northern Santa Monica Mountains, it crosses the Ventura/Los Angeles county line before entering the San Fernando Valley.
 The freeway continues eastward along the valley's southern rim, crossing the San Diego Freeway (Interstate 405) near Sherman Oaks at an interchange consistently rated as one of the five most congested in the nation.

 State Route 134

-As of the latest amendment in 1963, the California Streets and Highways Code defines Route 134 in section 434 as follows: Route 134 is from Route 101 near Riverside Drive easterly to Route 210 via the vicinity of Glendale.
+As of the latest amendment in 1963, the California Streets and Highways Code defines Route 134 in section 434, and that the highway is "from Route 101 near Riverside Drive easterly to Route 210 via the vicinity of Glendale".